I love Statistics

 - Madrasa Student Data Analysis (2016-2019): I data-entered, calculated, and analyzed the results of over nine exams for more than 1,000 students over three years at a large madrasa.
 Previously, this was done manually with paper, pen, and calculator.
 I spontaneously created a comparative report showing student progress and decline between exams.

-- Ordhekdeen.com data analysis (February-March 2024): I analyzed data from ordhekdeen.com.
-The data suggests that the divorce rate for Alia and Qawmi brides is higher than the general line students divorce rate.
-Furthermore, the divorce rate for Qawmi brides is higher than both the General line brides and Alia brides.
-This could be because many Qawmi grooms marry Qawmi brides; therefore, if they divorce, it would increase the percentage for both groups.
-The dataset includes additional information like height, financial status, and complexion.
+- Ordhekdeen.com data analysis (February-March 2024): I analyzed data from OrdhekDeen.com, focusing on marriage trends.
+The findings indicate that the divorce rate among Alia and Qawmi brides is higher than that of brides from the general education stream.
+Notably, Qawmi brides have the highest divorce rate among all groups.
+This may be due to the fact that many Qawmi grooms marry Qawmi brides, so divorces in these marriages affect both groups’ statistics.
+The dataset also includes additional details such as height, financial status, and complexion.

 Note: This post was originally published on December 20th.
 The date was not changed to reflect later edits.